When Kindness is Taken for Weakness

 If you have any questions or thoughts, feel free to let me know!

-For more information about how to manage a personality disorder in a family member, I will soon be opening the next enrollment for my online course called “How to Protect Your Child (or Yourself) from the Harmful Effects of Living with a Toxic or Emotionally Unstable Family Member”
+For more information about how to manage a personality disorder in a family member, check out my online course called “How to Protect Your Child (or Yourself) from the Harmful Effects of Living with a Toxic or Emotionally Unstable Family Member”